Mazer (drinking vessel): Description

 The examples that have been preserved above ground are generally of the most expensive kind, with large mounts in silver, but some archaeological sites have produced quantities of plain wood mazers, which were no doubt the most common at the time.
 The wreck of the Mary Rose is one example of a group find, and the Nanteos Cup a single survival.
-They are typically between five and eleven inches in diameter.
+They are typically between 5 and 11 in in diameter.

 Ornamented types usually have a rim or "band" of precious metal, generally of silver or silver gilt; the foot and the print being also of metal.
 There are examples with wooden covers, sometimes with a metal handle, such as the Bute Mazer or Flemish and German mazers in the British Museum.
 On the outside, but generally not the inside of the metal band there is often an inscription, religious, or convivial, and the print was also often decorated with a sculpted or engraved plate, and sometimes a gem.
 The Bute Mazer is one of the most elaborate to survive, with a three-dimensional reclining lion rising from the base, and enamelled coats of arms in a circle around it.
 Saints, the religious monogram IHS, and animals, often no doubt with heraldic significance, are other common decorations of the boss.
 Many metal pieces that appear to be mazer bosses have been excavated.
 An example from York Minster grants an indulgence of 40 days remission from Purgatory for all who drink from it.

 Later examples may be raised on a stem, perhaps copying the style of covered cups; some from about 1550 onwards are effectively tazzas that are partly in wood.
 The later mazers sometimes had metal straps between the rim and the foot, as were added to the Bute Mazer.
 Examples continued to be produced after the main period ended in the 16th century, perhaps with a deliberate sense of traditionalism.
 Some modern woodturners and silversmiths have continued to produce examples, especially Omar Ramsden.

 Mounted examples are turned very finely, often from burr maple from the field maple.
 Both the wood and the vessels made of it were known as "mazer", so in contemporary accounts sometimes they are referred to as ciphis de mazer (drinking bowl of burr maple wood), and sometimes simply as a "mazer".
 The best mazers had silver or silver gilt rims added.
 Commonly prints were also added (a decorated disc in the base of the bowl), and occasionally, normally on later mazers, a silver or gilt foot was also added.